The tiny rail station at Paestum was deserted.

 He made a phone call.
 Then he directed me back to the restaurant.
 This time, I was met at the door by the maître d’ in a suit and two waiters, both wearing white dinner jackets.
 (I was wearing a down vest and khakis.)

 They seated me.
 The room is huge, white marble floors, pale blue lamps.
 It appeared to be set for a wedding reception.
-Roses on the table.
+Roses on the tables.

 Again, the language barrier.
 The waiter apologized for the limited menu offerings due to the season.